 |Material for Assertiveness Training courses|

-You may find it useful to think in turn about :
+You may also find it useful to think about your boundaries

 Published by Donington Training, Alvechurch, B48 7BY, UK.

 |This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.|